Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

 We consider $n_i$ basis functions for each coordinate $q_i$.
 For a given $J$, the field-free molecular system involves $2J+1$ rotational basis functions.
-Let $C_Q(n,d)$ denote the Clifford+$T$ cost of encoding $n$ classical data points into $d$ qubits using QROM, and let $C_D(n)$ represent the cost of implementing an $n$-dimensional diagonal unitary.
+Let $C_Q(n,d)$ denote the Clifford+$T$ cost of encoding $n$ classical data points into $d$ qubits using QROM, and let $C_D(n)$ represent the cost of block-encoding an $n$-dimensional diagonal matrix.
+We recall the Hamiltonian in mixed FBR-DVR: